 The Netburst architecture continued until 2006, when Intel expanded Xeon to a full line of UP and MP processors with the 90 nm Nocona, Irwindale, Cranford, Potomac and Paxville cores, as well as the 65 nm Dempsey and Tulsa cores.

 Similar to its desktop processors, the Netburst processors suffered from excessive power consumption, which forced Intel to revise its processor architecture and strategy.
-The Netburst Xeons died with the dual-core Dempsey CPU with a clock speed of up to 3.73 GHz and 376 million transistors.
+The Netburst Xeons died with the dual-core Dempsey CPU, which had a clock speed of up to 3.73 GHz and 376 million transistors.

 Today’s Xeons are still based on the technology foundation that is also used for desktop and mobile processors, but Intel keeps them in a tight power envelope.
 The 2006 dual-core Woodcrest chip, a variant of the desktop Conroe chip, was the first representative of this new idea.

-The current Xeons are based on 32 nm Sandy Bridge and Sandy Bridge EP architecture, and Westmere processor designs.
-The CPUs have up to 10 cores and clock speeds up to 3.46 GHz, as well as up to 2.6 billion transistors.
+The current Xeons are based on 32 nm Sandy Bridge and Sandy Bridge-EP architecture and Westmere processor designs.
+The CPUs have up to 10 cores, clock speeds up to 3.46 GHz and up to 2.6 billion transistors.

 In 2002, Intel released the first modern desktop processor with simultaneous multithreading technology (SMT), known as Intel Hyper-Threading (HT) Technology.
 HT Technology first appeared in Intel’s Prestonia-based Xeon processors and later in the Northwood-based Pentium 4 processors.
 The operating system can execute two threads simultaneously by allowing one thread to run while the other is stalled, usually due to a data dependency.

-At the time, Intel claimed a performance improvement of up to 30% over a non-hyperthreaded Pentium 4.
-In our previous tests, we’ve shown that a hyperthreaded 3 GHz chip can surpass the speed of a non-hyperthreaded 3.6 GHz chip under certain conditions.
+At the time, Intel claimed a performance improvement of up to 30 percent over a nonhyperthreaded Pentium 4.
+Previous tests showed that a hyperthreaded 3 GHz chip could surpass the speed of a non-hyperthreaded 3.6 GHz chip under certain conditions.
 Intel has continued to include hyperthreading in various processors, including the Itanium, Pentium D, Atom and Core i-Series CPUs.

 The Pentium M 700 series, launched with the 130 nm Banias core in 2003, was targeted at mobile computers.
-It bore the philosophy of an Intel brand that did not focus its processors on clock speed anymore but rather on power efficiency.
-The processor was developed by Intel’s design team in Israel led by Mooly Eden, who held a key executive role at the firm for many years.
+It embodied the philosophy of an Intel brand that no longer focused its processors on clock speed but rather on power efficiency.
+The processor was developed by Intel’s design team in Israel, led by Mooly Eden, who held a key executive role at the firm for many years.

-Banias dropped its clock speeds to between 900 MHz and 1.7 GHz, down from 2.6 GHz of the Pentium 4 Mobile.
+Banias dropped its clock speeds to between 900 MHz and 1.7 GHz, down from the Pentium 4 Mobile’s 2.6 GHz.
 However, the processor was rated at just 24.5 watts TDP, while the Pentium 4 chip was at 88 watts.
 The 90 nm shrink was called Dothan and dropped its thermal design power to 21 watts.
 Dothan had 140 million transistors and clock speeds of up to 2.13 GHz.

 The direct successor of Dothan was Yonah, which was released in 2006 as Core Duo and Core Solo but was not related to the Intel Core microarchitecture.
 The Banias core and its impact on Intel is seen in the same manner as the 4004, 8086 and 386.